Bitcoin Myths · #10 of 20

 Where bitcoin lives

-The blockchain — a distributed ledger replicated across 20,000+ full nodes worldwide.
+The blockchain, a distributed ledger replicated across 20,000+ full nodes worldwide.

 That ledger does not live in one place.
-It is replicated in full across more than 20,000 computers, called full nodes, running independently in countries around the world.
+It is replicated in full across more than 20,000 computers, called full nodesA computer running Bitcoin software that stores the entire ledger and independently checks every transaction against the rules., running independently in countries around the world.
 Each one holds the complete transaction history of the Bitcoin network, back to the very beginning.
 When those nodes agree that a transaction is valid, it becomes part of the permanent record.

-When you own bitcoin, what you own is an entry on that ledger: a confirmed record, agreed upon by every node on the network, stating that a specific amount of value is yours to move.
+When you own bitcoin, what you own is an entry on that ledger, a confirmed record agreed upon by every node on the network, stating that a specific amount of value is yours to move.
 That entry does not sit on your phone or inside your hardware wallet.
 It sits on all of those computers at once.

 20,000+